pegulabs/terms/privacy_policy.md

 You can modify or delete Personal Information in your profile by contacting us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com) or editing your profile directly via the Site or App.
-If you want your Pegu Account deactivated, we promise not to cry and you can email us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com).
-We will deactivate your account if we don't have a legal obligation or legitimate business reason to retain the information contained in your Pegu Account.
+If you want your advicedrop Account deactivated, we promise not to cry and you can email us at [feedback@pegulabs.com](mailto:feedback@pegulabs.com).
+We will deactivate your account if we don't have a legal obligation or legitimate business reason to retain the information contained in your advicedrop Account.
 In either case, keep in mind that your Member Content will remain publicly viewable via the Site and App.

 ## 6. Security measures

-To protect your privacy and information, Pegu uses multiple security procedures and practices to protect the Personal Information of users.
+To protect your privacy and information, advicedrop uses multiple security procedures and practices to protect the Personal Information of users.
 While we believe that we meet or exceed industry standards to protect your Personal Information, no method of transferring such information over the internet or storing it